Ahead of Ford's 2020 re-launch of the iconic Bronco, here is a proper barn find to get excited about

 Ford basked in the biblical successes of the Mustang for no less than a year before releasing yet another success story.
 The new project – a utilitarian 4x4 – would not only stand the test of time, but also any terrain you could throw at it.
 We are, of course, talking about the mighty Ford Bronco.

-The Bronco proved popular enough for Ford to pledge its return, with the next generation's weapon of mass ecstasy due to arrive next year.
-The new design is said to hark back to the original from 1965 – the most coveted model in its 50-year legacy.
+The Bronco proved popular enough for Ford to pledge its return, with the next generation's weapon of mass ecstasy due to arrive for 2020.
+The incoming design claims inspiration from the original of 1965 – the most coveted model in the lineage's 50-year legacy.

 Except, that's some time off yet.
 So why not delve in with a classic project to tide over the oncoming seasons?
 Here's a great example with that cosseted V8 under the bonnet.